DenuvoSoftwareSolutions/SiMBA/README.md

 	  * average duration: 0.00014788552653044462

 In any case, the output gives information about
-- the total number of expressions simplified,
+- the total number of expressions in the input,
 - the number of expressions which could be verified to be equivalent to the corresponding simpler expression using Z3 after simplification (unless the simplification result already has the exact same string representation),
 - the number of expressions which are simplified to the very same expression as the corresponding simple expression, and
 - the average runtime in seconds.